dhoerl/PhotoScrollerNetwork/README.txt

 - production quality - all "PhotoScroller/Classes" source being used in an upcoming Lot18 app (except PhotoViewController, which was absorbed into another class)

+The imageDecoder enum defined in PhotoScrollerCommon directs the mod of decompression:

+	cgimageDecoder=0,		// Use CGImage, libjpeg-turbo not required libjpegTurboDecoder,	// Use libjpeg-turbo, but not incrementally (used when loading a local file) libjpegIncremental		// Used when we download a file from the web, so we can process it a chunk at a time.

 Notes:

 * originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on